If you’re starting out on your budgeting journey: be prepared. There’s a big debate underway. The advantages and/or disadvantages of cash.

 Our goal isn’t to sway your opinion one way or the other, but to help you think twice about the choices you make so you can make an informed decision about the best option for your family.

 1. Carrying Cash Makes You A Target For Thieves

-If you’re fully committed to the cash envelope system, one of the disadvantages of cash means you’ll always be toting around cash—and sometimes a lot of it, especially after payday.
+If you’re fully committed to the cash envelope system, one of the disadvantages of using cash means you’ll always be toting around cash—and sometimes a lot of it, especially after payday.

 And while you might not walk around wearing a sign that says “Thieves, over here!
 I’ve got loads of cash on me!” at some point, someone will see you pull out a plump envelope full of crisp $20 bills.

 After that, you’ll leave the secure confines of the store to head out alone to the parking lot or public transit—not exactly the safest places to be if someone knows what’s in your wallet—cue Capital One.